usdaud/algotradinglib.github.io/en/pedia/1/10-k_report.md

 ### Data Extraction and Parsing

-Algo traders often employ Natural Language Processing (NLP) and machine learning models to extract and parse qualitative data from the 10-K report.
-These technologies help in identifying sentiment, categorizing risk factors, and even detecting subtle shifts in management tone.
+Algo traders often employ [Natural Language Processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) and machine learning models to extract and parse qualitative data from the 10-K report.
+These technologies help in identifying sentiment, categorizing [risk factors](../r/risk_factors_in_trading.md), and even detecting subtle shifts in management tone.
 Python libraries such as `BeautifulSoup` and `NLTK` are popular for web scraping and text analysis of 10-K filings.

 ### Quantitative Analysis